Peloton to recall treadmills after reports of injuries, one death

 The U.S. Consumer Product Safety Commission (CPSC) in April warned consumers about the dangers of Peloton’s Tread+ treadmills after reports of dozens of incidents of children being sucked beneath the treadmill.

-"I want to be clear, Peloton made a mistake in our initial response to the Consumer Product Safety Commission's request that we recall the Tread+," Foley said in a statement.
+"I want to be clear, Peloton made a mistake in our initial response to the Consumer Product Safety Commission's request that we recall the Tread+," Foley said in a statement here.

 “We should have engaged more productively with them from the outset.
 For that, I apologize”.

-Peloton is issuing recalls for both its Tread and Tread+ treadmills, and has also stopped sale and distribution of the Tread+. (https://bit.ly/3gYdZpg)
+Peloton is issuing recalls for both its Tread and Tread+ treadmills, and has also stopped sale and distribution of the Tread+. (bit.ly/3gYdZpg)

+Reporting by Shariq Khan and Ankit Ajmera in Bengaluru; Editing by Shounak Dasgupta

 Our Standards: The Thomson Reuters Trust Principles.